TRIGGER WARNING: DOMESTIC VIOLENCE and ABLEISM

 I am invisible to you until it’s too late.
 I know where you live.
 With every voice I take away, I acquire yet another language.
 I work faster than pediatric AIDS, cancer, and diabetes combined.
 If you’re happily married, I will make sure that your marriage fails.
 Your money will fall into my hands, and I will bankrupt you for my own self gain.
 I don’t sleep, so I make sure you don’t either.
 I will make it virtually impossible for your family to easily attend a temple, birthday party, or public park without embarrassment.
 You have no cure for me.
 I derive great pleasure out of your loneliness.
 I will fight to take away your hope.
 I will plot to rob you of your children and your dreams.
 You are scared, and you should be.
 I am autism.
 You ignored me.
 That was a mistake.

-People with autism are regularly abused in the media.
-Autism Speaks have only added to the problem by giving the impression it is alright.
-We are called sociopaths, burdens, homewreckers, and worse.
+Autistics (I use Identity-First language, as most Autistics do), are regularly abused in the media.
+Autism Speaks has only added to the problem by giving the impression it is alright.
+We are called sociopaths, burdens, home-wreckers, and worse.
 Sometimes the portrayals are upfront about their intentions, and sometimes they give the cloying sense of having the best wishes of people with autism at heart.
-My assertion is that I’d rather have articles written by people who are unapologetic about their prejudice.
-Readers might see them for what they are and take their words with a grain of salt.
-The real damage is done by spouses and parents who start out saying they love an autistic person and go on to blame them for everything wrong in their lives.
+In a way, I’d rather read something written by a person who is clownishly forthright about their prejudice, and who doesn’t hide behind the idea that they are legitimate advocates, rather than something produced by Autism Speaks.
+At least then I could tell myself that people might see through it, rather than buying into it.

 The article I am referring to from Blogger #1 is as follows: Psychopathy… Or Asperger’s Syndrome?